darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 _Discrete_ actions
 : E.g., executing a command, focusing a UI element or resetting a slider

-_Continuous actions_
+_Directional actions_
 : E.g., adjusting the value of a slider or scrolling through a list of presets

 As the two action types are inherently different, so are the shortcuts you can use to trigger them:

 - _Discrete actions_ can be triggered by _discrete shortcuts_ consisting only of key presses and optionally mouse clicks
-- _Continuous actions_ need also a direction (and, in the case of sliders, a magnitude).
-Hence, the corresponding _continuous shortcuts_ will also incorporate a mouse movement
+- _Directional actions_ need also a direction (and, in the case of sliders, a magnitude).
+Hence, the corresponding _directional shortcuts_ will also incorporate a mouse movement

 For example:

 - The key `e` can be used to focus a module, or to toggle it on/off
-- The key `e`, combined with up/down movements or your pointing device, can be used to control the value of a slider
+- The key `e`, combined with up/down movements or the mouse, can be used to control the value of a slider

 ---

 **Note:**
-By construction, a _continuous shortcut_ is sufficiently expressive to trigger a _discrete action_.
+By construction, a _directional shortcut_ is sufficiently expressive to trigger a _discrete action_.
 The opposite is not true.
-However, it is possible to use a combination of two _discrete shortcuts_ to control a _continuous action_.
+However, it is possible to use a combination of two _discrete shortcuts_ to control a _directional action_.
 For example, you can use two different shortcuts to trigger the `up` and `down` effects of a slider (see [anatomy of an action](#anatomy-of-an-action)).

 ---

 If you are using keyboard and mouse, **all shortcuts must start with one or more key presses**, as mouse actions in isolation are used to navigate and interact with the UI.

 If you have an input device, you can trigger discrete actions by pressing one or more buttons on the controller.
-Continuous actions can use a combination of buttons and a knob/joystick movement, or just knob/joystick movement.
+Directional actions can use a combination of buttons and a knob/joystick movement, or just knob/joystick movement.

 # anatomy of a shortcut

 The simplest shortcut consists of just one key press (e.g., `e`).

-The same key can be repeated up to three times, so also `e double-press` and `e triple-press` are valid, and distinct, shortcuts.
+The same key can be repeated up to three times, so also `e double-press` (i.e., `e` pressed and released twice in quick succession) and `e triple-press` (i.e., `e` pressed and released three times in quick succession) are valid, and distinct, shortcuts.

 You can further extend a shortcut with up to three clicks of different mouse buttons.
 So, `e double-press + left click` or `e + right click + left click` are also valid shortcuts.